 This type of loan is designed to fulfil an immediate cashflow shortage.
 Maybe you have an emergency expense such as a broken boiler, car repair or pet bill but you don’t have quite enough in your bank account.
 But with payday loans, you can potentially receive money within one hour of applying and in one lump sum, so you can quickly pay off your expense and then the loan repayment and interest will simply come out of your debit account on your next pay date from work, usually the last Friday of the month.

-As the industry becomes more competitive, there are several variations of payday loans including revolving monthly credit from the likes of Sunny and SafetyNetCredit and instalment lenders where you can borrow over 3,6 or 12 months from the likes of Quickquid and Mr Lender.
+As the industry becomes more competitive, there are several variations of payday loans including revolving monthly credit from the likes of Sunny and SafetyNetCredit and instalment lenders where you can borrow over 3,6 or 12 months from the likes of Quickquid and MY JAR.

 This product is not supposed to be a long term solution because the APRs are quite high relative to credit cards and other financial products.
 These are literally supposed to be for only a few weeks or months (if it is an instalment product) and not something like 5 or 10 years.